ttok002/dex-sniper/README.md

 # To do

+* Provide easy way to input addresses from CLI (preload tickers in ENV?)
 * Use Hardhat typechain mechanism to automatically generate types for event args
-* Script to track first N swaps for the given pair
-* Listen to pair creation method in DEX class
-* Listen to add liquidity in DEX class
-* Task to listen to add liquidity
+* Provide examples on how to run tasks
 * In order to snipe should we listen to add liquidity or pair creation?

 # Done

+* Listen to add and remove liquidity (mint and burn) in DEX class
+* Listen to pair creation method in DEX class
+* Script to track first N swaps for the given pair
 * DEX classes: UniswapV2 and TraderJoe
 * Listen to Trader Joe's pair creations
 * Sort out .env